CenterForDigitalHumanities/rerum_server/API.md

 - **`String @id`**—The `@id` of the version to be released.
 - **`{JSON}`**—The object.
 Must contain `@id`.

-RERUM allows for the `generator` of a version of an object to assign a `released` state.
+RERUM allows for the Generator of a version of an object to assign a `released` state.
 Objects in released states are locked such that further changes are refused.
 Calling any update or delete action on a released object will result in an error response.
 The release action will alter the `__rerum.isReleased` of the version identified